 Darren Spalding is a corporate lawyer dedicated to the energy sector.
 He advises clients on oil and gas M&A transactions and projects across the upstream, midstream and downstream value chain, with a particular focus on cross-border matters, having worked on deals and projects in more than 30 jurisdictions.
 Darren is regularly called upon to advise on, and negotiate, all of the key documents relating to the oil and gas industry, including production sharing contracts, joint operating agreements, shareholder agreements and crude oil and gas sales and transportation agreements.

-Darren has been recognized as a leading M&A lawyer by IFLR1000 Financial & Corporate Guide (2017).
-He is also highly regarded by The Legal 500 United Kingdom (2014 - 2017) for his work in the oil and gas sector, with clients noting that he is “extremely conscientious,” provides “a full suite of support,” has “deep contractual expertise” and “a fantastic understanding of extremely complicated issues.”
+Darren has been recognized as a leading M&A lawyer by IFLR1000 Financial & Corporate Guide (2017-2019).
+He is ranked in Chambers UK (2019) and is also highly regarded by The Legal 500 United Kingdom (2014-2018) for his work in the oil and gas sector, with clients noting that he is “extremely conscientious,” provides “a full suite of support,” has “deep contractual expertise” and “a fantastic understanding of extremely complicated issues.”

 Recent Notable Matters